MyPicture

 Teaching

-I teach interdisciplinary courses on air pollution and the environment in the departments of Environmental and Occupational Health, Civil and Environmental Engineering, and Geography.
+I teach interdisciplinary courses on air pollution and the environment that serve degree programs in Environmental and Occupational Health, Civil and Environmental Engineering, and Environmental Science and Policy.
+Some guidance documents I've written for students (coming soon):

 Research